Shoresh613/rocm-strix-halo/README.md

 You should see "BLAS = HIPBLAS" or "using HIP backend"

-Then point ollama to the libraries you compiled for your computer (replace the OLLAMA_LIBRARY_PATH to your path):
+Then point ollama to the libraries you compiled for your computer (replace the OLLAMA_LIBRARY_PATH with your path):

 ```bash
 sudo systemctl edit ollama